Why a Musical About Thea von Harbou?

 Dynamic Staging

 Woman in the Moon: The Musical is a full-scale musical play, but it can be performed on a small stage or even in the round.
 No flats or other rigid scenery is required.
-The physical production requires only a few movable platforms, pieces of furniture, and some free-standing “sandwich” signs with created movie posters.
-The emphasis then is on lighting changes and imaginative costumes.
+The physical production requires only movable platforms, pieces of furniture, and some free-standing “sandwich” signs with created movie posters.
+The emphasis is on lighting changes and imaginative costumes.
 A theatre with more resources may choose to use projections or a video wall, but they are not required.

 does the play include any dance sequences?

-How Long is the Play?
+How Long is the show?

-We estimate a running time of two and a half hours, not counting a fifteen-minute intermission.
+Two and a half hours, not counting a fifteen-minute intermission.

 Click on the link below to access a PDF of the Prelude and the first scene of the play.
-The scene includes two musical numbers—“Double-Strand Life” and “My Leading Man.”

-Download the PDF
+Download the PDF Excerpt